esperanca/personal_website/src/posts/weeknotes-041.md

 Thriving in this industry as a designer, researcher or content person isn't as easy as some people think.
 But I am extremely happy with what I do and how I do it.
 Sometimes, that means moving from places and people I like faster than I want, but that is just life.

 I have my mind clear, and my purpose hasn't changed.
 Every day, when I wake up, before the stand-ups, I think about that one great thing I will design with my people.
 Most of the time, I will support and inspire designers/writers/researchers and "design" the conditions and conversations for them to thrive.
-Many times, it is being hands-on to lead by example or just to be more helpful.
+It is often being hands-on to lead by example or just to be more helpful.

 It is not easy - you can’t do that while quietly quitting - but it is always rewarding.
 Some people call this being a "player-coach", but I find that a bit misleading.